LuaLua TV

 In June 2021, Federal Bureau of Investigation and Bureau of Industry and Security seized LuaLua's domain, alongside several other websites such as Press TV, Al-Alam TV and Al-Masirah TV, citing links to Iran and therefore, violations of US sanctions.
 The website has since come back under a new domain.
+LuaLua TV was described as pro-Iran by the Foundation for Defense of Democracies and Reuters.
+The channel was accused of supporting Hezbollah and Hamas by broadcasting content by the militant groups, which are considered terrorist organizations in the U.K. where the channel is based.
+Alicia Kearns and Sir John Jenkins have called on Ofcom to suspend the channel.